dieter-wilhelm/apdl-mode/README.md

 ANalysis SYStem, registered TM.

-APDL-Mode, is - in conjunction with the [GNU-Emacs](https://www.gnu.org/software/emacs/) editor - an advanced APDL environment with features like, pin-pointing the APDL reference documentation, keyword completion, code templates and code outlining / folding, dedicated highlighting, solver communication (GNU-Linux only), license reporting, etc.  Please convince yourself with the APDL-Mode in-depth documentation.
+APDL-Mode, is - in conjunction with the [GNU-Emacs](https://www.gnu.org/software/emacs/) editor - an advanced APDL environment with features like, browsing the APDL reference documentation, keyword completion and abbreviations, code templates and code outlining / folding, dedicated highlighting, solver communication (GNU-Linux only), license reporting, etc.  Please convince yourself in the APDL-Mode in-depth documentation.

 With the advent of the modern Ansys GUIs - like \`WorkBench' or
 \`Discovery' - the usage of APDL as a wholesale modelling language has